spatie/laravel-permission/docs/basic-usage/enums.md

 ---
 title: Enums
-weight: 3
+weight: 4
 ---

 # Enum Prerequisites

-Must be using PHP 8.1 or higher.
+Requires PHP 8.1 or higher.

 If you are using PHP 8.1+ you can implement Enums as native types.